ezgisg/ShoppingApp/README.md

     * The number of items in the cart can be adjusted, and the selection status of items can be toggled in here.
     * A discount can also be applied by entering a campaign code.
     * The Cart Manager handles updates, and any additions made to the cart from anywhere in the app will be reflected in this tab.
-    * Diffable DataSource and Compositional Layout are utilized.n.
+    * Diffable DataSource and Compositional Layout are utilized.
+    * It is monitored using the Combine framework, ensuring real-time updates to the cart items and quantities across the app.
 * **Favorites:** This screen displays products added to favorites.
 It is the fifth tab in the tab bar.
     * Since there is no backend, favorite products are stored using UserDefaults.
     * Compositional Layout is used.